 Will my financial aid offer be affected if I receive an outside scholarship?

 Your financial aid offer may be adjusted if you receive scholarship assistance from another source.
 You are required to inform our office of the amount and source of any outside assistance received.

 What will I be required to submit as an international student?

 You will be asked to submit documentation in English from your employer and/or your parents' employer.
-This letter should include 2012 total earnings including any allowances (e.g. housing, vehicles, retirement).
+This letter should include total earnings for the year including any allowances (e.g. housing, vehicles, retirement).